Strengthening the social and behavioural science evidence base for mpox in Africa

 Principal Investigator: Hayley MacGregor, Institute of Development Studies

-This programme aims to strengthen the social and behavioural science (SBS) evidence base on mpox in sub-Saharan Africa to inform WHO Emergency Committee deliberations.
-Activities include:
+This programme aimed to strengthen the social and behavioural science (SBS) evidence base on mpox in sub-Saharan Africa to inform WHO Emergency Committee deliberations.
+It responds to the limited SBS research findings for mpox available in the public domain, particularly regarding transmission, stigma, care-seeking, and lived experiences across diverse contexts.
+Activities included:

 - Evidence Synthesis: Gathering and synthesising emerging and published SBS findings on mpox (Clade 1 and 2) from 2017 onwards, across the WHO Africa region.
 This involves mapping of funded research and published work, interviews with identified researchers, and a synthesis report.